hackclub/confessions/CRT/policy.md

    This also applies to positive confessions about individuals, which are generally not allowed.
 For example, complements may make the subject uncomfortable when expressed anonymously.
 It may also make people feel excluded if they see some people receiving complements, but others not.

+   If a confession refers to multiple people, it is targeted if the number of people invoked or reference is (approximately) less than 10.

    Exception: Confessions that criticize specific actions taken by or policies of HQ and community staff as part of their role are allowed.

-3) The benefits from discussion must outweigh the risk of harm to community members.
+4) The benefits from discussion must outweigh the risk of harm to community members.
    The desire for anonymity to express a controversial opinion does not, by itself, provide a benefit greater than the risk of harm.

    Discussions that may make community members, especially specific individuals or protected classes, feel unwelcome present significant risk of harm to the community at large, and must pass a high bar of potential benefit to the community to be approved.